Create Cool Flip Effect With CSS3 3D Rotation For UI Design

 jQuery

-The jQuery part is rather simple.
-First, don’t forget to link the jQuery library in the <head>, like so.
+The jQuery part is relatively simple.
+First, remember to link the jQuery library in the `<head>`:

 <script src="https://ajax.googleapis.com/ajax/libs/jquery/1.8.3/jquery.min.js" type="text/javascript"></script>

-Then, we use toggleClass function from jQuery to apply .rotate-3d class that we have added in the stylesheet above.
+Then, we use the `toggleClass` function from jQuery to apply the `.rotate-3d` class defined in our stylesheet:

 <script type="text/javascript">